Running LLMs Locally: The Complete Practitioner's Guide

 Industry Trends & Future Outlook

 Local LLMs are part of a broader shift toward edge AI.
-According to industry data4, the demand for on-device inference is growing rapidly as companies seek privacy-preserving and cost-efficient solutions.
+According to industry coverage17, demand for on-device inference is growing as teams look for privacy-preserving and cost-efficient deployment options.

-- Hardware acceleration from Apple Silicon, NVIDIA Jetson, and AMD ROCm.
+- Hardware acceleration maturing across Apple Silicon (MLX), NVIDIA (CUDA, Jetson), and AMD (ROCm).

-- Federated LLMs — distributed learning across local nodes.
+- Federated and on-device learning — distributed training and personalization across local nodes.

 Try It Yourself Challenge